Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 Runtime options are card options that are applied globally to all JPMN cards.
-This differs from binary fields, as binary options are options that only affects the one note.
+This differs from binary fields, as binary options are options that only affects the one card.

 ---